BiigFish/ratnotebook/_posts/2022-01-09-bananabread.md

 Everyone in the room nodded very slightly while avoiding eye contact.

 Supervisor Chain spoke up, "Approximately 30% of the eggs are completely destroyed.
-The yoke is stained with the ground.
-I've already began th cleaning operation on them.
+The ground is stained with yokes.
+I've already began the cleaning operation on them.
 However, the other 70% are cracked but still relatively intact.
 While we won't be able to sell them, we can still salvage them if we use them immediately."

 "So what are we supposed to do with 8361 partially cracked eggs?"